 Of a fair maiden lost, of a family in tears;

-I come in a flash, as lightning from above,
+I strike in a flash, like lightning from above,

 And chase o'er the waves to the battle I love!
 (Chorus)